ha5dzs/InvisibleMacGyver/bme_code.md

 When you press RESET on the NodeMCU board, you will see some other lines appearing too:

-This one looks garbage because it was transmitted at a lower baud rate, and is coming from the ESP chip's bootloader.
+In the serial monitor, there are some characters that look garbage because it was transmitted at a lower baud rate, and is coming from the ESP chip's bootloader.
+We don't need to worry about these.
 ```
 12:58:35.753 -> BME sensor found.
 ```